six-two/vscode-quick-projects/README.md

 # VS Code Quick Projects extension

-This is the README for your extension "sixtwo-quickprojects".
-After writing up a brief description, we recommend including the following sections.

 This is a plugin to quickly open a subfolder of one of your favourite directories (say `~/Documents` or `~/code`) as a new project.
 There are similar extensions like <https://github.com/kurt67/vscode-projects>, but it seems overly complicated with stuff like caching, etc.
-My goal with this extension is to have an very simple extension (one single JavaScript file, no TypeScript, etc) that is easy to customize.
+My goal with this extension is to have an simple extension (one single JavaScript file, no TypeScript, etc) that is easy to customize.

 ## Installation